Compute Shader Overview

 A compute shader on Direct3D 11 is also known as DirectCompute 5.0.

 - The maximum number of threads is limited to D3D11_CS_THREAD_GROUP_MAX_THREADS_PER_GROUP (1024) per group.

 - The X and Y dimension of numthreads is limited to D3D11_CS_THREAD_GROUP_MAX_X (1024) and D3D11_CS_THREAD_GROUP_MAX_Y (1024).

 - The Z dimension of numthreads is limited to D3D11_CS_THREAD_GROUP_MAX_Z (64).

 - The maximum dimension of dispatch is limited to D3D11_CS_DISPATCH_MAX_THREAD_GROUPS_PER_DIMENSION (65535).

 - The maximum number of unordered-access views that can be bound to a shader is D3D11_PS_CS_UAV_REGISTER_COUNT (8).

 - Supports RWStructuredBuffers, RWByteAddressBuffers, and typed unordered-access views (RWTexture1D, RWTexture2D, RWTexture3D, and so on).

 - Double-precision support might be available.
 For information about how to determine whether double-precision is available, see D3D11_FEATURE_DOUBLES.

-Several new resource types have been introduced to support generalized memory access.
+Several new resource types have been added in Direct3D 11.